Plain language: expression

 The active voice makes it clear who is responsible for an action.
 Passive sentences (of which this is an example) are often used to hide the person or agency responsible for an action.
 Clarify your writing by making the subject of the sentence do the action.

-More Fun with Words
+Fun with grammar rules

-How to Use an Apostrophe - a web comic that explains the difference between its and it's.
+How to use an apostrophe: A web comic that explains the difference between its and it's.